 Examples

 For practical implementation of the Para SDK in Next.js applications, explore our Examples Hub repository.
-It contains a variety of examples showcasing how to integrate the Para SDK with Next.js:
+It contains a variety of examples showcasing how to integrate the Para SDK with different Para configurations and use cases.

 Troubleshooting

-If you encounter issues during the integration or usage of the Para Modal in Next.js, here are some common problems and their solutions:
+If you encounter issues during the integration or usage of the Para Modal in Next.js applications, refer to our Next.js troubleshooting guide.
+It provides solutions to common problems and helps you resolve any issues you may face.

 Next Steps